Key Points about the Flu

 - Avoiding contact with people infected with the flu

 When diagnosing the flu, your doctor will review your symptoms and conduct a physical examination.
-Your doctor may also provide a test called the rapid influenza diagnostics test, although results from this test are not always definitive.
+Your doctor may also provide a test.

 Most cases of the flu can be treated at home by: